 Your diet and lifestyle choices can affect the health of your digestive system.
-If you’re feeling symptoms of a digestive disorder, such as bloating, cramps, constipation, or diarrhea, it may be time to improve your digestive health, starting by doing research at Digestive Center for more information.
+If you’re feeling symptoms of a digestive disorder, such as bloating, cramps, constipation, or diarrhea, it may be time to improve your digestive health, starting by doing research.

 Here are some top tips to help you maintain a healthy digestive system and improve your quality of life.

 Healthy digestion starts in your mouth, and poor chewing habits have been known to lead to nutrient malabsorption.
 Taking the time to chew the foods you eat into smaller pieces can help your digestive tract enzymes better break it down.
 Your stomach will have less work to do.
 Thorough chewing will also increase saliva production, which that break down fats and carbs, as well as help pass food smoothly into your intestines.

 2. Avoid Large Meals before Bed